gary-dalton/RaspberryPi-projects/index.md

 - [GPS on Raspberry Pi 3](rpi3_gps.html), Installation and basic use of the Adafruit Ultimate GPS breakout on a Raspberry Pi 3
 - [Kismet on Raspberry Pi](rpi3_kismet.html), Installation and basic use of Kismet on a Raspberry Pi.
 Kismet is a wireless network detector, sniffer, and intrusion detection system.
 - [Python 2 and Python 3 on Raspbian](python.html)
+- [Connect to the Raspberry Pi using VNC or RDP](rpi_vnc_rdp.html), view the GUI desktop interface of a Raspberry Pi from a remote location or without an attached keyboard and monitor.

 # How-tos